OSGeo/gdal/gdal/doc/source/api/csharp_compile.rst

 The *_csharp.dll binaries are the managed part of the interface.
 You should add a reference to these assemblies for using the classes of the interface.

-The *_csharp.dll files will try to load the corresponding *_wrap.dll and are redirected to the lib*csharp.* libraries, which are the unmanaged part of the interface hosting the code of the gdal core, by the *.dll.config definitions.
+The *_csharp.dll files will try to load the corresponding *_wrap.dll and are redirected to the libxxxcsharp.* libraries, which are the unmanaged part of the interface hosting the code of the gdal core, by the *.dll.config definitions.

 Testing the successful compilation